ansys/pyfluent/doc/source/user_guide/fields/reduction.rst

 such as areas or volumes.

-For demonstrating the following examples, let us initialize two separate solver sessions with two separate examples cases as follows:
+For demonstrating the following examples, let us initialize two separate solver sessions with two separate examples case files as follows:

 .. code-block:: python